amandastecz/playwright-express/README.md

   npx playwright test --debug
     Runs the tests in debug mode.

-Visite https://playwright.dev/docs/intro para mais informações ✨
+Visit https://playwright-zombie.qaxperience.com/ for more information ✨